xpeiro/HTML5RUI/README.md

 ```shell
 $ sudo apt-get install ffmpeg
 ```
-If you wish to use ffmpeg instead of avconv, change parameter AVCONV in app.js to 'ffmpeg' so the app calls ffmpeg instead of avconv.
+If you wish to use ffmpeg instead of avconv, change parameter AVCONV in config.json or app.js to 'ffmpeg' so the app calls ffmpeg instead of avconv.

 #####3.
 Install [MongoDB](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-ubuntu/):
 Get software source (use method of your choice):